 World Spina Bifida and Hydrocephalus Day

-You can make a world a difference to a child with hydrocephalus.
+You can make a world of difference to a child with hydrocephalus.
 Your gift in any amount will bring a child’s treatment closer to funding.
 In fact, if just 35 people donate $50, a child’s hydrocephalus treatment will be fully funded.
-In honor of this day, will you make a donation to help save a child’s life?
+In honor of this day, will you donate to help save a child’s life?